 This post may contain affiliate links.
 Read my disclosure policy.

-- Ground Beef – we used lean beef, or you can substitute with ground lamb.
+- Ground Beef – we used lean beef, or you can substitute with ground lamb or mutton.

-- Red Wine – use a dry red wine to add rich flavor.
-Use any dry red wine such as Pinot Noir, Merlot, Cabernet, or Sauvignon (avoid cooking wine)
+- Red Wine – Use any dry red wine, such as Pinot Noir, Merlot, Cabernet, or Sauvignon (avoid cooking wine) for a rich flavor.
+Substitute with Chicken/Beef Stock

-- Beef Broth – you can use Beef Stock or sub with Chicken broth if that is what you have on hand.
+- Beef Broth – or sub with Chicken broth if that is what you have on hand

 - Tomato paste – rounds out the flavor of the sauce